 The AIHA Board is pleased to announce the AIHA Awards and Fellows Nominating Committee selections for the named awards.

 Edward J. Baier Technical Achievement Award

 The Edward J. Baier Technical Achievement Award recognizes individuals or group of individuals, company, academic institution, organization, or association that have made the significant contributions to industrial hygiene in recent years through technical expertise, technological innovations, research and scientific advancements in the field of industrial hygiene, and interaction with or influence on other scientific disciplines.
 Awardee(s) do not have to be an AIHA member.
-This award is sponsored by Bureau Veritas North America, Inc.
+This award is sponsored by Apex Companies, LLC.

 Distinguished Service to AIHA Award